borg286/minecraft2/README.md

 ### 9x9

-Carve out a 9x9x6 tall room, with torches centered on each wall should be room enough to get you through to end game.
+Alternatively carve out a 9x9x6 tall room, with torches centered on each wall should be room enough to get you through to end game.

 Consider making a Mob Filter(player) to replace your front door.